sonalexle/sonalexle.github.io/_pages/about.md

 Hei!
 I'm a student at [Aalto University](https://www.aalto.fi/en), and I'm pursuing a Bachelor's degree in Data Science, with a minor in Statistics.
 I expect to graduate in summer 2022, probably in June.
-I will undertake Master's studies in fall 2022 also at Aalto or elsewhere.
+I will undertake Master's studies in fall 2022 also at Aalto (I'm enrolled in a continuous BSc + MSc program) or elsewhere.

 My undergraduate studies cover the foundations of data science: computer science, math, and statistics.
 In addition, through university courses, projects, and internships, I have obtained a solid foundation of machine learning (ML),